mesosphere/marathon/README.md

 It can launch anything that can be launched in a standard shell.
 In fact, you can even start other Marathon instances via Marathon.

-Using Marathon versions 0.7.0+ and Mesos 0.20.0+, you can [deploy, run and scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) with ease.
+Since Marathon version 0.7.0 and Mesos 0.20.0, you can [deploy, run and scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) easily with native support.

 ## Features